-4. Quality evaluation was performed using the following criteria with the corresponding weightage (listed in order of decreasing importance):
+6. Quality evaluation was performed using the following criteria with the corresponding weighting (listed in order of decreasing importance):

-Tenderer Tenderer
+Quality Criteria Weighting

 Quality of proposed security solutions 40%

 Quality of technology proposals 30%

-Track Records 20%
+Track records 20%

-HR and Training competency policies 10%
+HR and training competency policies 10%

-5. The TEC scored each criterion using the 3-point rating system (0-3) below:
+7. The TEC scored each criterion using the 3-point rating system (0-3) below:

-Criteria Rating (on a scale of 0 to 3) Quality of proposed security 0 - Proposed solution will achieve security outcomes solutions which are worse-off than current operations.
+Quality Criteria Rating (on a scale of 0 to 3) Quality of proposed security solutions 0 - Proposed solution will achieve security outcomes which are worse-off than current operations.
 1 - Proposed solution will achieve security outcomes similar to current operations.
 2 - Proposed solution will achieve better security outcomes in at least 1 area with no deterioration in other remaining areas.
 3 - Proposed solution will achieve better security outcomes in more than one area with no deterioration in other remaining areas.

-Criteria Rating (on a scale of 0 to 3) Quality of technology solutions 0 - No technology solution was proposed 1 - Proposed solutions does not help to achieve security outcomes or enhance productivity.
-2 - Technology solutions are untested but will help to achieve security outcomes or enhance productivity.
+Quality of 0 - No technology solution was proposed technology solutions Proposed solutions does not help to achieve security outcomes or enhance productivity.
+Technology solutions are untested but will help to achieve security outcomes or enhance productivity.
 3 - Technology solutions are matured, in-use or qualified technologies that will help achieve security outcomes or enhance productivity.
-Track records 0 - Does not meet any of the three track record review areas 1 - Meets any one of the three track record review areas 2 - Meets any two of the three track record review areas 3 - Meets all three track record review areas The three track record review areas are: SAGE Grading over past two years better than minimal required in Tender Past track record of performing operations of similar nature Past customer review of services performed HR and Training competency policies 0 - Proposed or have established HR processes in one area 1 - Proposed or have established HR processes in two areas 2 - Proposed or have established HR processes in three areas 3 - Proposed or have established HR processes in four areas The four areas are: Training and development plans to maintain and enhance competency of Security Officers Individual career development plan for Security Officers Rewards and recognition practices for good performance Work-life balance initiatives and measures to ensure officers do not exceed mandated working hours limit
+Track records 0 - Does not meet any of the three track record review areas 1 - Meets any one of the three track record review areas 2 - Meets any two of the three track record review areas 3 - Meets all three track record review areas The three track record review areas are: Track record of performing operations with contract value of at least (\$XXX) Past track record of performing operations of similar nature Past customer review of services performed HR and training 0 - Proposed or have established HR processes in one area competency 1 - Proposed or have established HR processes in two areas policies 2 - Proposed or have established HR processes in three areas 3 - Proposed or have established HR processes in four areas The four areas are: Training and development plans to maintain and enhance competency of SOs Individual career development plan for SOs Rewards and recognition practices for good performance Work-life balance initiatives and measures to ensure officers do not exceed mandated working hours limit

-6. The individual Q-Score of the tenderers are tabulated below to compare the quality of the proposals amongst the three tenderers.
+8. The individual Q-Scores of the tenderers are tabulated below to compare the quality of the proposals amongst the three tenderers.
 Tenderer A achieved the highest Q-point of 2.4/3.

-Tenderer A Tenderer B Tenderer C
+Tende enderer A Tenderer B Tenderer Tenderer B erer C

-Quality Criteria Score Q-points Score Q-points Score Q-points
+Quality Criteria Score Q-Points Score Q-Points Score Q-Points

 Quality of proposed 3 1.2 2 0.8 1 0.4

 security solutions

 (40%)

 Readiness of 2 0.6 2 0.6 1 0.3

 technology solutions

 (30%)

 Track records (20%) 2 0.4 3 0.6 2 0.4

-HR and Training 2 0.2 3 0.3 2 0.5
+HR and Training 2 0.2 3 0.3 2 0.2

 competency policies

 (10%)

-Total Q-points 1 12 2.4 10 2.3 6 1.6
+Total Q-Points 9 2.4 10 2.3 6 1.3

-Q-Score 2 0.60 0.57 0.39
+Q-Score 0.
+60 0.57 0.
+32

-1Q-points = [Score x Weightings]
+\ Q-Points = [Score x Weightings]